syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Modify-the-visible-axis-labels-range-in-the-chart-axis.md

 # Add custom label to SfCartesianChart axis

-ChartAxis provides the OnCreateLabels override method to add custom label to chart axis. [`OnCreateLabels`]() method called whenever new labels are generated in chart axis.
-The following properties are available in chart axis to customize the axis labels.
+ChartAxis provides the OnCreateLabels override method to modify the visible axis labels range in the chart axis. [`OnCreateLabels`]() method called whenever new labels are generated in chart axis.
+The following properties are available in chart axis to modify the visible axis labels range.

 * VisibleLabels - This property of the chart axis can be used to get Observable Collection of visible axis labels.